Cody Willis

 Cody Willis is a fictional character from the Australian soap opera Neighbours, originally played by Amelia Frid.
 She made her first on-screen appearance on 24 November 1989.
 The character departed in 1991, but returned in 1993 with Peta Brady in the role.
 Cody was last seen on-screen on 29 March 1996, following her death.

 Casting

 Amelia Frid successfully auditioned for Neighbours in 1989 and was cast in the role of Cody.
-Frid called the experience a "right time, right place thing", she also added that "it was all kind of surreal".
+Frid called the experience a "right time, right place thing", adding that "it was all kind of surreal".

 Development

 Characterisation

 Cody was one of the first members of the Willis family to arrive in Ramsay Street.
 She soon became Todd Landers' (Kristian Schmid) girlfriend.
 Frid told Dawn Bebe from BIG! that Cody is "flirty and does her best to chase boys – especially Todd".
 Frid was embarrassed by her character's actions because she was completely unlike Cody.
 Cody was initially described as being "studious" and a "high achiever."
 Her parents were very proud of her.
 Cody earned a scholarship to study in America and she "jumped at the chance" to leave Erinsborough.
 Upon her return, Cody was a "determined young woman" and she once wore a fake moustache, so she could play on the men's cricket team.
 Brady said believed that people liked her characters "down-to-earth qualities".
 She also said that viewers had told her that they were happy to see "someone who isn't scarily beautiful" on the show.
 A Sunday World columnist observed that "as well as sporting a more glamorous image, Cody is also a much more fun-loving young one."